-- Staff should be confident in the PPE they are wearing and the donning and doffing process - PPE donning and doffing should be reviewed and practiced at regular intervals - Just-in-time training on PPE when a patient presents can also be helpful - No one should be contacting patient without adequate training and comfort in appropriate PPE! - What is your plan for communication?
+- Staff should be confident in the PPE they are wearing and the donning and doffing process - Choose PPE based on transmission dynamics and familiarity! - PPE donning and doffing should be reviewed and practiced at regular intervals - Just-in-time training on PPE when a patient presents can also be helpful - No one should be contacting patient without adequate training and comfort in appropriate PPE! - What is your plan for communication?